Vidisco

 Vidisco is an Israeli based developer and manufacturer of portable digital X-ray inspection systems.

 The company was founded in 1988 by Shlomo Shapira, to develop digital portable X-ray inspection of unexploded ordnance, the company has since developed a range of digital X-ray inspection devices for both the security and industrial testing markets.
 Vidisco was one of the first companies to integrate amorphous silicon flat panels into portable X-ray systems.

-According to the company, it supplies portable digital radiography inspection systems to a number of security and military agencies around the world, including the Israeli Defense Forces, Ministry of Defence (United Kingdom), and United States Armed Forces.
+According to the company, it supplies portable digital radiography inspection systems to a number of security and military agencies around the world, including the Israel Defense Forces, Ministry of Defence (United Kingdom), and United States Armed Forces.
 As of January 2019 Vidisco's CEO is Alon Guttel.

 Products and technologies

 Vidisco develops digital X-ray products, marketed for inspection and security duties including bomb detection and disposal, personnel security and protection, searches for drug and contraband smuggling, customs offices and forensics.
 A second market sector is aimed at applications in Nondestructive testing (NDT) such as pipe inspections in refineries and the petrochemical industry, composite material testing in the aerospace industry as well as inspection of welding in shipyards and art and archeological artifacts.